 Third parties may assert infringement or other claims against us or our collaborators based on existing or future intellectual property rights.
 We or they may not be aware of all such intellectual property rights potentially relating to our product candidates and their manufacture, use or sale.
-In addition, contract manufacturers may inadvertently incorporate intellectual property belonging to third parties into our products or the manufacturing processes for these products without our knowledge.
+In addition, contract manufacturers may indvertently incorporate intellectual property belonging to third parties into our products or the manufacturing processes for these products without our knowledge.
 There is a lag between the filing of a patent application, which generally establishes the priority date of a patent claim, and the publication of such patent application.
-During the period between filing of a patent application and publication of the application, we would not otherwise have a means of discovering the existence or extent of the claimed inventions contained in a filed but unpublished patent application.
+During the period between filing of a patent application and publication of the application.
 Patent applications are often drafted broadly, and the scope of patent claims that may ultimately issue may not be known until several years after a patent application is filed and published.
-We may make development or pipeline decisions based on our belief that our product candidates can be distinguished from patent claims contained in published patent applications or issued patents, that patent claims contained in published patent applications are invalid.
+We may make development or pipeline decisions based on our belief that our product candidates can be distinguished from patent claims contained in published patent applications or issued patents, that patent claims contained in published patent applications are unlikely to issue as drafted, or that claims contained in issued patents are invalid.
 These positions regarding third-party intellectual property may not ultimately be successful in litigation.
 Thus, we do not know with certainty that our product candidates, or our intended manufacture or commercialization thereof, does not and will not infringe or otherwise violate any third party's intellectual property.